spsphulse/My-Portfolio/_posts/2021-03-28-scraping-the-louvre-in-one-line-of-code.md

 ![error](https://github.com/spsphulse/My-Portfolio/blob/master/images/louvre/error.png?raw=true)

-Well I tried a few more times like and decide to go with an upper limit of 400,000 where I couldn't dowload the file.
+Well I tried a few more times like that and decide to go with an upper limit of 400,000 where I couldn't dowload the file.
 I don't care care if several links on the upper end of this spectrum don't have download links, as the tool I used in next section can ignore those & just won't download anything.
 Plus it runs pretty fast and parallelized, so I can get away with trying to find the exact number for my upper bound.

 ## Step 3 : Download Automation - The right tool